HeardLibrary/digital-scholarship/computer/connections-windows.md

 USB cords can have many different connectors.
 The most common type for plugging into computers is the "type A" connector and it has been present on most computers since the 1990s.

 Over the years, USB technology has improved, with each of the versions 1.0, 2.0, and 3.0 greatly increasing the transmission speed from the previous version.
-Fortunately, the versions are backwards compatable, so a USB 1.0 device can be plugged into a USB 2.0 or 3.0 port and a USB 2.0 device can be plugged into a USB 3.0 port as long as the connector type is the same.
+Fortunately, the versions are backwards compatible, so a USB 1.0 device can be plugged into a USB 2.0 or 3.0 port and a USB 2.0 device can be plugged into a USB 3.0 port as long as the connector type is the same.
 The faster devices can also generally be plugged into an older port, although their performance will be limited by the speed supported by the older version.

 <img src="../images-4-pc/ports4.jpg" style="border:1px solid black">

 Very recently, USB-C has been introduced.
-It is also backwards compatable with versions 1.0 through 3.0, but it uses the "type C" connector, so many devices cannot be plugged directly into a USB-C port.
+It is also backwards compatible with versions 1.0 through 3.0, but it uses the "type C" connector, so many devices cannot be plugged directly into a USB-C port.
 One nice feature of the type C connector is that unlike the old type A connector, the type C connector can be inserted either way.

 <img src="../images-4-pc/usb-c-to-usb-3.jpg" style="border:1px solid black">